-A police officer’s salary is dependent upon a variety of factors, and with the right qualifications, the salary can go from good to downright impressive.
+A police officer’s salary is dependent upon a number of other factors, and with the right qualifications, your earning power can go from good to downright impressive.

 State by State Overview of Typical Salaries for Police Officers